This story is by C. W. Murphy and won an honorable mention in our 2021 Spring Writing Contest. You can find all the writing contest stories here.

 Yesterday was day four and it started on a positive note.
 My bathroom scale reported a weight loss of eight pounds.
 I thought this was due to my three-day exercise regimen until I realized it was more likely due to my inability to bend my arms to get food into my face.
 Sans breakfast, I shuffled into the gym with one goal in mind for this session: to bend at the waist without sounding like I was trying to pass an orchard of grapefruits through my colon.

 I was on minute five of my thirty-minute elliptical routine when I noticed the same red-haired woman jogging on the machine next to me.
-What caught my attention was her stunning green eyes, her breathtaking smile, and the fact that both were unmistakably focused on me.
+What caught my attention were her stunning green eyes, her breathtaking smile, and the fact that both were unmistakably focused on me.
 The real shock came when she started a conversation by telling me she almost hurt herself laughing after I had announced my opinions about exercising to the entire gym.
 She explained she was obligated to meet “a kindred spirit.”

 Honestly, I don’t remember yelling anything.
 I do remember quietly whispering something about how much I hated the elliptical machine.
 But, I may have said it a little louder than I initially thought.
 To be fair, it’s difficult to gauge how loud you’re actually speaking with Ozzy shrieking Paranoid into your ears.
 I suppose the looks I got from everyone in the gym should’ve been an indicator of my decibel level.